yassinetb/yassinetb.github.io/_posts/2024-07-01-uzbekistan.md

 ### Spotlight (well, not really) 3 - The Bride

-None of the men (including Amir, Dilshod Aka's cousin) heard the voice or made eye contact with the bride during the entire ceremony, and that is characteristic of Uzbek tradition.
-Once married, the girl is preserved and rather strictly under the responsibility of the husband, and it is very inappropriate to engage in any contact with her as a man from the groom's family.
+None of the men (including Amir, Dilshod Aka's direct cousin) heard the voice or made eye contact with the bride during the entire ceremony, and that is characteristic of Uzbek tradition.
+Once married, the bride is preserved and rather strictly under the responsibility of the husband, and it is very inappropriate to engage in any contact with her as a man from the groom's family.
 For women, it was better, but they still had very little interaction with her, eventhough they took her all the way to her bedroom in the marital house (which we, men, did not do).
 I imagine that she was very shy and didn't speak much during the wedding, and I also imagine that it's seen as some form of purity and innocence to not be extravagent for a women on her wedding day.
-I remember the fact that she had her hand on her heart, smiled and looked down for pretty much the entirety of her public appearances, including when she was posing for photos with family during the ceremony....
+I recall always seeing her, during the entire day of celebration, with her hand on her heart, smiling, and looking down.
+This also applies to every picture she had to pose for during the ceremony....

 This felt very different than most weddings I have experienced in my life - where the bride is the center of attention and should interact and be celebrated by people around her.
 Here, it felt like the bride was indeed the center of attention - but in a weird way: while pictures of her were projected onto a big screen for everyone to look at, no hugging or talking allowed - not even to congratulate her or say hi!